survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

   // Entry accepts a path or an object of entries.
   // We'll be using the latter form given it's
   // convenient with more complex configurations.
+  //
+  // Entries have to resolve to files!
+It relies on Node.js
+  // convention by default so if a directory contains *index.js*,
+  // it will resolve to that.
   entry: {
     app: PATHS.app
   },